Here Is Why Short-Term Disability Insurance Isn’t Worth The Money? | We Discuss The Reasons And Money-Saving Options

 (2) Have An Emergency Fund

-I am a CFP and honestly, this is the way to go for any short-term disability.
-You generally want to keep 6 months of your income saved in an account that is shielded from stock market volatility.
+I am a CFP® Professional and honestly, this is truly the way to go for any short-term disability coverage.
+You generally want to keep 3 to 6 months of your income saved in an account that is shielded from stock market volatility.
 If you have the flu, you dip into your fund to pay for any expenses.
 If you break your arm, you dip in.
 You replenish as needed when you return back to work.

 (3) Increase The Waiting Period On Your Long-Term Disability Insurance

 Both short-term and long-term disability insurance have waiting periods.
 We already discussed that before for short-term disability insurance.
 With long-term disability insurance, you can generally start with a waiting period of 30 days.
 This will increase your premium, but not as significant as having a stand-alone, short-term disability insurance plan.

 Increasing the waiting period to 30 days gets you a benefit faster than if you had a 90-day waiting period – 60 days or 2 months sooner.

 Think about that.
 You break your knee skiing, you will probably be able to receive benefits after a 30 day waiting period.
 Have a cancer diagnosis?
 You’ll receive a partial disability benefit if your doctor says you can still work.
 Of course, a 30-day waiting period shields you from making sickness claims for the flu or pneumonia.
 But, if you have an emergency fund established, you don’t need to worry about that.